 On the Photoshop Menu Bar, click on File > Save to over-right the file or alternatively click on File > Save As to re-save your newly trimmed .PNG file with a different name or in a different folder.
 DONE!

 Pretty easy really!

 To make things even easier I have created a quick and simple action to do the grunt work of trimming .PNGs for you.

 There are two versions in this download: one with an automatic Save/Close command and one without so that you can retain full control over where and how the trimmed files save.

-Also included in the download are instructions for both Photoshop® Creative Suite as well as for Photoshop® Elements.
-Elements users can also refer to this great post at lifewire.com for more information specific to the version of Elements that they are using.
+Also included in the download are instructions for both Photoshop® Creative Cloud as well as for Photoshop® Elements.
+Elements users can also refer to this great post at lifewire.com for more information specific to the version of Elements that you are using.

-This is but a brief explanation of the process of trimming the transparent and empty pixels from .PNG files to optimise files sizes.
+So there we have it: a brief explanation of the why and how-to process of trimming the transparent and empty pixels from .PNG files to optimise files sizes.
 Please let us know how you are going with it.
 Did it work as expected?
 Need help?
-Did this action work in Photoshop Elements too?
+Did this action work in Photoshop® Elements too?
 I would love to know: please post in the comments below or message via the Contact page.